u451f/telegram-poll-bot/README.md

 - https://core.telegram.org/constructor/poll

+# Launching the script

+This script needs to be launched every Friday the week before.
+This can be done by a cronjob or by a Github workflow (see .github/workflows for code).
+We are currently using the Github workflow.

 # Specifics

 The closing_date will always be automatically 8 days from the creation of the poll.

-This script needs to be launched every Friday the week before (using Github), or by a cronjob.

 # check for broken requirements